MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Results

 \subsubsection{Single view prediction}

-Our approach bases its final classification and pose estimation on a majority vote.
+{MORE} bases its final classification and pose estimation on a majority vote.
 Each prediction from the instances of the single-view CNN is pooled and contributes to the decision of the system (see the \textit{right-side} of Fig.~\ref{fig:overview}).
 We tested the proposed system with the best-performing models.
 For a fair comparison, we trained the single-view CNN and then tested the proposed approach using the training and test split of the original dataset as in \cite{wu20153d,kanezaki_rotationnet_2021}.
+We benchmark {MORE} against a few baselines, including LP-3DCNN \cite{kumawat2019lp}, iMHL \cite{zhang2018inductive}, RS-CNN \cite{liu2019relationshape}, Ma et al.\cite{ma_learning_2019}, Orthographic Net \cite{kasaei_orthographicnet_2020} and MLVCNN \cite{jiang2019mlvcnn}.
 Results are summarized in Table \ref{tab:single-view-cnn} and Fig.~\ref{fig:recognition_and_pose_estimation}.

-We benchmark our approach against a few baselines, including LP-3DCNN \cite{kumawat2019lp}, iMHL \cite{zhang2018inductive}, RS-CNN \cite{liu2019relationshape}, Ma et al.\cite{ma_learning_2019}, Orthographic Net \cite{kasaei_orthographicnet_2020} and MLVCNN \cite{jiang2019mlvcnn}.
-By comparing the results obtained, it is visible that our approach with MobileNet backbone achieved the best recognition performance on ModelNet$10$ and the second best on ModelNet$40$.
+By comparing the results obtained, it is visible that {MORE} with MobileNet backbone achieved the best recognition performance on ModelNet$10$ and the second best on ModelNet$40$.
 It also did much better than the VGG16 backbone.
-Experimental results showed that iMHL performed slightly better ($\approx 0.02$) than our approach concerning Object recognition on ModelNet$40$.
+Experimental results showed that iMHL performed slightly better ($\approx 0.02$) than {MORE} concerning Object recognition on ModelNet$40$.
 The difference is most likely because we forced the network to learn a representation that can be used for object recognition and pose estimation.

+{In the case of the single view object recognition task, MORE performs better than other state-of-the-art models because it predicts the best view first and then recognizes the object.
+Unlike previous approaches, MORE finds views that contain rich information.
+This in turn contributes to better model performance.}

 We plotted the confusion matrices to realize the differences between the prediction of VGG-16 and MobileNet architectures on ModelNet$10$ dataset.
 It was observed that both architectures achieved more than $96\%$ accuracy over \textit{bed}, \textit{chair}, \textit{dresser}, \textit{monitor}, \textit{sofa}, and \textit{toilet} classes, and most of misclassifications mainly occurred within the \textit{bathtub}, \textit{desk}, and \textit{night-stand} categories.
 On closer inspection, we can see that the VGG-16 architecture misclassified \textit{bathtub} with \textit{sofa} more times than MobileNetV2, and also misclassified more frequently a \textit{desk} for other objects.
 While the overall accuracy on the \textit{desk} class is better for MobileNetV2, VGG-16 is more stable when separating the \textit{table} and \textit{desk} classes which are arguably the most difficult to distinguish.
 Another difference lies in the classification of the \textit{night-stand} class where VGG-16 performs significantly better than MobileNetV2.
 Overall both architectures seem to have difficulties in separating objects with very similar shape features.
 To solve this issue, backbone networks could be updated to encode both fine-grained and general features of input data simultaneously.